 Slowly rotate the tuning peg of your sixth string, gradually adjusting in one direction to see if the two notes come into agreement.
 If they don’t, and you hear that the pitches are becoming further apart, simply reverse your direction and adjust pitch until the two notes match.

 Note: The tension of the string shouldn’t become too high (i.e. tight) or too low (i.e. loose).
-This means you are trying to tune the string into a higher octave where the note would match but the string would become unplayably loose or so tight it might snap, or a lower octave, where the string would become unplayably loose.
+This means you are trying to tune the string into either a higher octave, where the note would match but the string would become so tight it might snap, or a lower octave, where the string would become unplayably loose.

 Timbre problems may arise when you try to tune your third string (which represents the G note) to the fourth string.
 This is because on both acoustic and electric guitars there is typically a change in string type: either from nylon to steel or from single strings to wound strings.
 This affects the timbre of the note and can make it harder to directly compare pitches.
 Don’t worry, you’ll get the hang of this soon enough!